pavankramadugu/CSE535-ZenTrade-Group35/README.md

 ZenTrade is a smart mobile app that tailors investment advice and optimizes portfolios based on individual preferences.
 It embraces the "Guardian Angel" philosophy, combining financial technology with stress monitoring.
 The app adjusts to users' risk tolerance, stress levels, and trading frequency patterns, providing a personalized and adaptive investment experience across different assets, including stocks

-## Readme for Executing the Database User Operations and Testing Scripts
+## Readme for Executing the Recommenddation fetching, Database User Operations and Testing Scripts

 This readme provides instructions on how to execute the recommendations fetching, user database operations and testing scripts.